ritik-gupta-2022/blogapp/README.md

 # MERN Blog Website

 # Overview
 This is a full-featured blog website developed using the MERN stack (MongoDB, Express, React, Node.js).
-The application allows users to create, read, update, and delete (CRUD) blog posts, manage their profiles, and authenticate using OAuth.
+The application allows users to create, read, update, and delete (CRUD) blog posts, manage their profiles, authenticate using OAuth, and interact with posts through comments and likes.
 The admin panel provides additional controls for managing the content and users.

 # Features
  Blog CRUD Operations: Users can create, view, update, and delete blog posts.